cjstoneking/visualizations/README.md

 ## European football transfers

-In this project, I scrape data on player transfers within european football from https://www.soccernews.com.
+For this project, I first scraped data on player transfers within european football from https://www.soccernews.com.
-I run some preprocessing to convert the data provided (team names) to geographic coordinates, then visualize the web of transfers using Tableau.
+I ran some preprocessing to convert the team names to geographic coordinates, then visualized the web of transfers using Tableau.
+I also analyzed to what extent

 The visualization can be found at: